kart781/Automated-Email-Sender-with-Google-Sheets-Integration/README.md

 </h2><ins>Overview </ins></h2>
 <br/>
 <br/>
 This project consists of two main components: a Python script for extracting data from a specific column in a Google Sheets document, and another Python script that uses smtplib to send out an email notification, potentially with the extracted data.
+This project allows users to automatically extract data from a specified column in a Google Sheets document and send this data via email.
+It's ideal for scenarios like automated reporting, data monitoring, or notifications based on spreadsheet updates.
 <br/>
 <br/>
 </h2><ins>Prerequisites </ins></h2>